CAUR-Technologies/estuaire/README.rst

 Raytracing and Frechet Derivatives
 -----------------------------------
 The Raytracing and Frechet Derivatives calculation uses a second order b-spline velocity grid parametrization inside a Runge-Kutta method.
-It uses the velocity grid and the traveltime calculated from the eikonal solver to solve the raypath.
+It uses the velocity grid and the traveltime calculated from the estuaire solver to solve the raypath.

 C++ API
 --------
-The low level API for the eikonal solver and the raytracing is for internal use only and wont be supported in this documentation.
+The low level API for the estuaire solver and the raytracing is for internal use only and wont be supported in this documentation.
 Although, the comments in the code are pretty straight forward and should pose no problems at all.

 Python API
 -----------